 Did you know that more than half of the blood that we supply to our regional hospitals comes from mobile blood drives held throughout our region?
 Each year, MKBC conducts more than 2,000 bloodmobile site visits throughout eastern Pennsylvania and western New Jersey.

-In order to continue providing your lifesaving blood donations to your community hospitals, MKBC will be purchasing a new blood mobile.
-MKBC is dedicating this bloodmobile in memory of Wayne Leibensperger, Jr., a young, dedicated blood donor who passed away in a fatal accident in March 2014.
+In order to continue providing your lifesaving blood donations to your community hospitals, MKBC has purchased a new blood mobile.
+MKBC has dedicated this bloodmobile in memory of Wayne Leibensperger, Jr., a young, dedicated blood donor who passed away in a fatal accident in March 2014.

 Wayne began donating blood when he was a student at Salisbury High School in Salisbury Township.
 Unlike many young donors who do not continue donating regularly after graduation, Wayne made a commitment to donate through MKBC every eight weeks.
 In a short period of time, Wayne was able to meet a major milestone: one gallon of blood donated.